 I began performing on stage at age 16, accompanying myself on the guitar while singing mostly covers of popular folk and rock songs.
 When I was 17, I started playing drums for an indie/punk band, and spent the next five years hosting a weekly open mic night in downtown Greensboro, NC, which eventually launched my career as singer/songwriter.
 Since 2004, I've independently recorded, produced, and released five albums on which I played most of the instruments, and I have performed all over the country and world.
 You can learn more about my music career by visiting my performance and recordings pages.

 During my graduate studies at Union Theological Seminary in New York City, I received training in congregational singing and traditional song leadership, as well as private instruction in music theory, composition, and vocal performance.
 In 2013, I received a grant to spend a summer in Jogjakarta, Indonesia studying traditional gamelan music.
 In 2014, I traveled to Taizé, France to learn the practice of Taizé chant.
 I have been teaching workshops on communal singing for nearly a decade.

-In 2019, I returned to UNCG to complete a minor in music, receiving lessons in guitar and voice in addition to Western classical music theory.
-Because I had the advantage of receiving a formal education in Western classical music theory as an adult, I am especially well-equipped to tutor students who are struggling in theory, as well as teaching theory to other adult learners who have not had the opportunity for formal music training.
+In 2019, I returned to UNCG to complete a minor in music, receiving lessons in guitar, voice, and Western classical music theory, in addition to ethnographic research on the current state of music education.
+Because I had the advantage of receiving my formal education in Western classical music theory as an adult, I am especially well-equipped to tutor students who are struggling in theory, as well as teaching theory to other adult learners who have not had the opportunity yet for formal music training.